javedali99/geospatial-and-earth-science-data/README.md

 ## 🤝 Contribution Guidelines

 Contributions to this repository are welcome!
 You can:
-- Add new links and descriptions for relevant geospatial data sources.
+- Add new datasets and descriptions following a similar format.
 - Report or fix broken links.
 - Enhance documentation and examples.